MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 ## Configure search providers as search filters

-Configure search providers as filters to view knowledge articles only from selected data providers.
+Configure search providers as filters to search knowledge articles only from selected data providers.
 The filter works only if you have Dataverse Search enabled.

 To configure search providers as search filters for knowledge articles: